 Music tuition by a teacher employed by the School during school hours will not incur charges.
-Parents are required to meet the cost of all other music tuition, including sheet music and the rental of equipment where the tuition is provided at the request of the pupils parent.
+Parents are required to meet the cost of all other music tuition, including sheet music and the rental of equipment where the tuition is provided at the request of the pupil's parent.
+Where the child is looked after by the Local Authority, no charges will be made.